 Blue Phoenix FAQ

 Thank you for taking the time to visit the site.
 For the last 24 years it’s been my mission to help people reach their health goals.
 It’s natural that you might have questions as to what you might expect.
-Perhaps you’ll find the answer some of your questions here.
+Perhaps you’ll find the answer to some of your questions here.

 Try to jot down minor symptoms, regardless of whether they seem related or not.
 Try to remember how long you’ve had each of these symptoms, their severity, and how often they occur.
 Please make sure you have eaten something in the last 4 hours.
 Wear loose fitting clothes and don’t drink alcohol or high energy drinks beforehand.